ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### General Terms

 - **Rules:** All rules are exactly that: **rules**.
 They are **not** guidelines and may **not** be broken under **any** circumstance.
 - **Guidelines:** Guidelines may be violated under **exceptional** circumstances.
-These exceptional circumstances must be warranted by an exhaustive explanation as of why the guideline has been violated and why not violating it will interfere with the overall quality of the creation.
+These exceptional circumstances must be warranted by an exhaustive explanation as to why violating the guideline does not interfere with the overall quality of the creation.

 ### Beatmapset